GitHub Copilot vs Qodo (formerly Codium)

 The Bottom Line

-Both GitHub Copilot and Qodo (formerly Codium) are capable AI coding tools, but they serve different needs.
-GitHub Copilot scores higher (95/100 vs 82/100) and excels in code completion and pair programming.
-The choice depends on your specific workflow, team size, and technical requirements.
+GitHub Copilot and Qodo (formerly Codium) each serve different needs.
+GitHub Copilot scores higher (93/100 vs 82/100) and tends to excel in Code Completion and Speed & Repetition.
+The right pick depends on your workflow, team size, and technical constraints.

-Choose Qodo (formerly Codium) if: you prioritize test generation and code quality and don't mind a slightly lower score for specialized features.
+Choose Qodo (formerly Codium) if: you prioritize Test Generation and Code Quality and accept a slightly lower headline score for its specialized fit.